 There are two ways to pull this look off.

-The second way to make the scarf/peacoat combo look great is to leave the scarf untied.
+The second good way to make the scarf/peacoat combo look great is to leave the scarf untied.

-Here, you want to flip the collar up so that it’s touching the back of your neck (rather than resting on your shoulders) and wrap the scarf around it so that each end of the scarf drapes down over your shoulders:
+Here, you want to flip the collar up so that it’s touching the back of your neck (rather than resting on your shoulders) and then have the scarf drape over your shoulders by wrapping it around the back of the collar:

 Usually I’ll use the two styles above as kind of a one-two combo.

-But once I get into the (jam-packed and over-heating mall), I’ll loosen the scarf and drape it around my neck to relieve a little heat.
+But once I get into the (jam-packed and over-heating mall), I’ll loosen the scarf into a classic drape and let it hang in front of my shoulders to relieve a little heat.

 A Couple Scarves to Wear with a Peacoat: